 22. At the time of writing, there is not a single Starbucks store in Italy.
 The beginnings of the coffee shop giant were actually influenced by Howard Schultz’s (Chairman & CEO) trip to Milan.
 In March 2016, it was announced that the first Starbucks Italy will open in Milan in 2017.

-23. Pizza gained popularity in Italy among peasants during the 16th century when tomatoes were introduced from Peru.
+23. Another fun fact about Italy is that Pizza gained popularity in Italy among peasants during the 16th century when tomatoes were introduced from Peru.

 24. Pizza Margherita is believed to have been named after Queen Margherita of Savoy when she visited Pizzeria Brandi in Naples in 1889.

 25. The Friuli region of Italy has benefitted from changing borders and cultural differences over the centuries.
 Italian, Austrian, Slovenian, and Croatian influences have affected many aspects of life in this region, but none more than the variety of food.
 Although Friuli’s prosciutto is one of its most famous exports, the cultural mash-ups of food make for amazing dining experiences.

 26. The biggest university in Europe and the oldest in Rome is the Sapienza University of Rome founded by Pope Boniface VIII in 1303.

 27. The symbol SPQR inscribed on buildings, coins and park benches in Rome stands for Senatus Populus Que Romanus (“the Senate and the People of Rome”) signifying that they are now part of the Roman Republic, and not ruled by kings.